hifly81/1brc_streaming/README.md

 - Implement a solution with _kstreams, flink, ksql, ..._ reading input data from _measurements_ topic and sink result to _results_ topics. and **run it!**
 - EOS is required (we want a valid aggregation result !)
 - Ingest data into a kafka topic:
-    - create the input file csv file with script _create_measurements.sh_ from this repository.
+    - create the csv file with script _create_measurements.sh_ from this repository.
 Reserve approximately 15GB for it
     - read from the input file AND send continuously data to _measurements_ topic using the script _producer.sh_ from this repository
 - Validate results using consumer application and run script _verification.sh_ from this repository.
 Result being driven by difference between timestamp of the first/last produced message in the input and validation timestamp of the final consumer.